connor/connor_old/source/_posts/2012-01-09-how-to-link-to-other-posts-in-octopress.markdown

 <script src="https://gist.github.com/1584630.js"> </script>

+As you can see, I'm simply adding an `external-url` attribute, and if I want to link to a post that is at a different URL, I just put the URL in there.

 Now, you may have noticed that I also gave the post some content.
 That's becuase with my custom theme, I have links to the previous/next posts after the current post.
 If one of those links happens to be a post that uses an `external-url`, I'd like to give them some context on my own site before sending them off to another one.

-As you can see, I'm simply adding an `external-url` attribute, and if I want to link to a post that is at a different URL, I just put the URL in there.

 ### Okay, it's not all in the YAML

-Now, we just need to adjust the index page that loops through and lists all of your posts (most likely `source/index.html`).
+There's actually one more step.
+We just have to adjust the index page that loops through and lists all of your posts (most likely `source/index.html`).

 All you need to do is check to see if `post.external-url` exists.
 See